 Find out how your doctor decides which treatment you need for non-Hodgkin lymphoma (NHL).
 And read about the types of treatment you might have.

 Low grade non-Hodgkin lymphoma (NHL) tends to grow slowly.
-Find out about treatment for limited and advanced low grade NHL.
+The treatment you have depends on whether your NHL is limited or advanced.

 High grade non-Hodgkin lymphoma (NHL) tends to grow faster than low grade NHL.
-Find out more about treatment for the different stages of high grade NHL.
+The treatment you have depends on the stage of the cancer.

 Chemotherapy uses anti cancer drugs to destroy cancer cells.
-See why and how you might have it for non-Hodgkin lymphoma.
+You might have a combination of chemotherapy drugs for NHL.

 Radiotherapy uses high energy rays to kill cancer cells.
 See how you might have it for non-Hodgkin lymphoma.